mthiim/GeneCrypt/README.md

 java -jar target/gcbackend-1.0.0-SNAPSHOT.jar
 ```

 In this configuration, it will use a Java-simulation of the enclave system.
-See [below](#use-of-azylo-enclaves)
+See [below](#use-of-asylo-enclaves)
-for how to build and enable use of the Azylo-enclave instead.
+for instructions how to build and enable use of the Asylo enclave.

 If you wish to use another database host than `127.0.0.1:27017` you can add the option `--spring.data.mongodb.uri=<uri>` where `<uri>` could be e.g. `mongodb://127.0.0.1:27017/test`.
-If you started the MongoDB Docker image as per the above, this is not necessary.
+If you started the MongoDB Docker image as per the above, it will just work.

 The server will by default listen on port `8080` but this can be modified using `--server.port=<port>`.

-**Note that because the frontend part uses WebCrypto, the page will need to be served either from `localhost` or `127.0.0.1` or from an HTTPS protected domain, otherwise the browser will not permit the WebCrypto calls.**
+**Note that because the frontend part uses Web Crypto API, the page will need to be served either from `localhost` or `127.0.0.1` or from an HTTPS protected domain, otherwise the browser will not permit the WebCrypto calls.**

-## Use of Azylo enclaves
+## Use of Asylo enclaves

 The backend application internally defines an `IEnclaveSystem` Java interface.
 There are two implementations:
-`JavaSimEnclaveSystemImpl` is a 100% Java implementation and is thus useful for debugging the setup, whereas `AsyloEnclaveSystemImpl` works with actual Asylo enclaves.
+`JavaSimEnclaveSystemImpl` is a 100% Java implementation and is thus useful for debugging the rest of the setup, whereas `AsyloEnclaveSystemImpl` works with actual Asylo enclaves.
 It works by launching the enclave driver process and communicating with it using stdio (in a production
 version this should of course be handled by JNI).
-Note that separate processes are started for all launches and this process is kept running so it can satisfy `executeQuery` requests (due to the cryptographic protocol used the enclave
+Note that separate processes are started for all enclave launches and the processes are kept running for 5 minutes so they can satisfy `executeQuery` requests (due to the cryptographic protocol used, the enclave
 holds state between the `launch` and the `executeQuery` call, in particular the session key).

 The root repo folder is a Bazel workspace.
 The Asylo enclave and driver is stored in the "genecrypt" subfolder.
 To build the enclaves you can run: